TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 #### 6. Ask for clarifications.

-If the question seems confusing or ambiguous, ask for more clarity, or politely link them to our bot command `!question`, which links to the [How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) article.
+If the question seems confusing or ambiguous, ask for more clarity, or politely link them to our bot command `/question`, which links to the [How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) article.

 #### 7. Ask for live code.